View courses in

 Prereq: MET AD610

 Students are exposed to the important issues relating to corporate and organizational security and risk from both the perspective of systems designed to protect against disasters and aspects of emergency preparedness should systems fail.
-Security areas of study include information technology, terrorism, and other organization disruptions.
-Students study proactive risk assessment through management risk analysis techniques and simulations.
+Engineering science is applied to security areas that include information technology, terrorism, and other organization disruptions.
+Students study proactive risk assessment through analytical risk analysis techniques and simulations.
 Students will be able to design a company or agency global assurance plan, organize the strategy to make the plan operational, and implement control measures to assess the plan's degree of success.
 The course also provides explanations of legal/regulatory, auditing, and industry- specific requirements related to compliance, control, and reporting issue sin business risk management.
 The role of establishing and maintaining standards by local, national, and international agencies is discussed, as is the importance of these agencies in certifying operations.
-4 credits

 MET AD 614: Disaster Management

-This course takes concepts covered in MET AD610 and MET AD613 and applies them in more detail mainly to the corporate-private sector environment.
+This course takes concepts covered in MET AD617 and applies them in more detail mainly to the corporate-private sector environment.
 During this course, we will first review the organization and processes necessary to effectively respond to and manage incidents, including the transition from emergency response and incident management to business recovery.
-Finally, the course will focus on disaster recovery, with an emphasis on technology recovery, an absolutely essential but sometimes overlooked component of any successful corporate recovery program.
-4 credits
+The course will focus on disaster recovery, an absolutely essential but sometimes overlooked component of any successful corporate recovery program.
+Here, the emphasis is on technology recovery.
+This includes reviewing the key components of the IT infrastructure; how these components are accounted for in the response and recovery processes; and some best practices in technology recovery modelling.
+Several emerging technologies relative to cloud computing, information security, etc., are also examined.
+Prereq: MET AD617

 MET AD 616: Enterprise Risk Analytics